nginxinc/nginx-basics-workshops/Plus/labs/lab4/readme.md

     ```

-    Also notice in the `docker-compose.yml` you are running three Docker NGINX webserver containers, using an image from Docker Hub.
+    Also notice in the `docker-compose.yml` you are running three Docker NGINX webserver containers, using a demo image from Docker Hub.
 These will be your upstreams, backend webservers for the exercises.

     ```bash
     ...